Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Sure.

-That's much much higher than their share of the population, which is in the single digits.
+That's much, much higher than their share of the population, which is in the single digits.

-Probably about five percent for illegal aliens alone.
+Probably about 5% for illegal aliens alone.

-That number doubled the following year, 2024 to 3 billion.
+That number doubled the following year, 2024, to $3 billion.

-It's over 3 billion dollars this year.
+It's over $3 billion this year.

-So when you say this is a net positive for the economy, they're contributing so much more than the billionaires.
+So, when you say this is a net positive for the economy, they're contributing so much more than the billionaires.

-I look at the numbers from I look at the numbers out of New York, I look at the numbers out of the CBO, I look at the numbers out of the National Academies of Science, and I say they're all contradicting you.
+I look at the numbers from, I look at the numbers out of New York, I look at the numbers out of the CBO, I look at the numbers out of the National Academies of Science, and I say they're all contradicting you.

-Uh your study I I don't ever trust your statistics.
+No, you're studying, I don't ever trust your statistics.

 Can I hop in real quick?